The Lie That Your Past Disqualifies You

 You are that woman.

-Now stop hiding and start helping.
+Now stop hiding and start speaking up.

 What part of your story have you been hiding because you think it disqualifies you?
 What if that’s exactly the part God wants to use to reach someone who needs to hear it?